harmiksardar/hello-world/README.md

 # hello-world

 Github documentation is super friendly.
-I wish more/all tech companies explain their stuff this way.
+I wish more/all tech companies explained their stuff this clearly.